aamirazad/tigertutoringtool/content/tinker/biochemistry.md

 : Biochemistry is the study of all compounds containing carbon
 ### The three Subatomic particles
 Proton
 : Found in the nucleus of an atom, the clump in the middle.
 It has a positive charge.
 Remember, the **P**roton has a **P**ositive charge.
 The number of protons an atom is represented by its atomic number.
 If it has 3 protons, then it has an atomic number of 3.
-The protons also
+The protons also is used to calculate the atomic mass of an element.
+This represents the weighted average of all the elements isotopes.
+It is calculated by taking the number of protons plus the number of neutrons.

 Neutron
 : Mixed with the protons in the nucleus.
 It helps hold the atom together.
 Although the name makes it sound like it has a negative charge, it has a neutral charge.
 Remember the **N**eutron has a **N**eutral charge.